giantswarm/handbook/content/docs/dev-and-releng/releases/how-to-release-a-project/_index.md

 ## Ensure GitHub workflows

-If you don't want to add the project to `giantswarm/github`, make sure GitHub workflows for creating a new release exist and they are up to date.
+If you won't add the project to `giantswarm/github`, make sure GitHub workflows for creating releases exist and are up to date:

 1. Install the newest version of `devctl` with `GO111MODULE=on go get github.com/giantswarm/devctl`.